Finding a good bulking diet when you’re broke as a joke can be REALLY difficult. Bodybuilding foods can cost an arm and a leg.

-I remember when I first made my “poor man’s bulking diet.”
+I remember when I first made my bulking on a budget meal plan.
 I was a broke college student trying to save money.
-Despite my lack of income, I was determined to get big—it wasn’t a “want,” it was a “must.”

 On just $100 a month, I was able to successfully bulk up for the winter, putting on a solid 20 pounds of muscle.
 Plus, all of my lifts went up.

 So, if whether you’re a broke college student, an entrepreneur trying to put all your money into a business, or just a guy who doesn’t want to spend a lot of money on food, here’s the best clean bulking diet for you.

 Yep, that’s right—if you lived off of chicken breast for protein, and donuts for fat and carbs, you could easily cut the cost down by half.

 It’s when you throw caution to the wind, and just shovel down ice cream, donuts, pizza, and other foods to get a ton of calories in.

 You don’t want to destroy your body and wreck your health by downing garbage food.
 It’s much better to do a clean bulk, where you eat healthy, but cheap foods to get jacked.

-But if you’re struggling to afford food, don’t bother with buying whey protein or anything else.
+But if you’re struggling to afford food, don’t bother with buying whey protein, pre workouts, or anything else.

 An integral part of any bulking diet is the carbohydrates.
 Carbs get you big by boosting your insulin levels temporarily.
 This means that the more carbs you eat, the bigger you’ll get.